 - Petanque (Singles)

 Marie has enjoyed great success at previous international transplant sports events including European and World Games staged in Slovenia, Poland, Canada, Bangkok, Finland and Germany.
 She was unable to travel to Argentina in 2015 for the previous World Transplant Games but enjoyed great success at the previous Games in 2013.
 An avid golfer, Marie, now in her fifties, has nailed down a Gold medal in each country.
 She has also performed remarkably well in track and field particularly in the 100m and 200m sprint events.
 In all the countries she has competed in she has always being placed in first position in the 100m sprint with the exception of the previous biennial European Championships in Krakow, Poland in 2014 where she came in a very respectable second place securing a Silver medal.
-At these Games two years ago she also secured a Gold medal in the Long Jump event in her age category as well as a bronze with teammate Bridie Nicholson from Sligo in the Petanque doubles event.

-At the forthcoming Championships in Vantaa this July, Marie is hoping to once again secure her place on the podium for the 100m sprint and for golf.
-She will also compete in the 4 x 100m relay race, Ball throw, and Petanque singles and doubles.
+At the forthcoming World Games in Malaga, Marie is hoping to once again secure her place on the podium for the 100m sprint and for golf.
+She will also compete in the 4 x 100m relay race, Ball throw, and Petanque singles

-Speaking about her upcoming competition, Marie said, “I am very competitive and I hope to bring home some silverware from Finland.
+Marie said, “I am very competitive and I hope to bring home some medals from Malaga.
 But more importantly what the Games represent for me is that they give me and others an opportunity to say thank you to our donors.
 Thanks to my kidney donors I have received the ultimate Gold prize.
 They are my Gold through and through.
 They have given me a chance to do what I love to do and to be part of Transplant Team Ireland which is like my second family.
 Through the Games, I have made friends with people from all over the world who are all united in celebrating life and the gift of transplantation.
 To be able to compete at this stage of my life is wonderful and its all thanks to my donors.”